Read about tips, ideas, and experiences from real couples to help you plan your surprise proposal in Colorado

 - A subtle signal for when the proposal is about to happen

-During the moment, I usually blend in as just another hiker — camera tucked under a jacket or in my backpack, pretending to scroll on my phone or enjoy a snack.
+Then during the moment, I usually blend in as just another hiker — camera tucked under a jacket or in my backpack, pretending to scroll on my phone or enjoy a snack.

 Pro tip: Don’t rely on cell service.
 Many Colorado mountain spots have weak or no signal.
 Here are things you can do to help with the lack of cell service: